Social insurance classes

 Each PRSI class is in turn divided into different subclasses.
 These subclasses do not affect your entitlements under the social insurance system.
 They only relate to the amount of PRSI which you or your employer must pay.

 PRSI is calculated on your reckonable pay.
 Reckonable pay is the gross money pay plus notional pay (or benefit in kind) if applicable.
 There is no PRSI relief for employers on pension contributions made by employees.
 There is some PRSI relief on pension contributions paid by employers.

 A wide range of payments are available to people who have paid social insurance.
 If you are not a Class A contributor you are not entitled to the full range of social insurance payments.
 This is because you are paying less towards social insurance than a Class A contributor.
 In certain cases, if your income falls below a certain amount you do not have to pay a social insurance contribution, however, you will still be covered by social insurance because your employer must pay social insurance for you.
-More information is available in our document Employer's duty to pay social insurance.
+More information is available in our document Paying social insurance.

 Your working week may not be the same as the PRSI contribution week.
 The PRSI contribution week starts on 1 January each year.
 Week one is the period from 1 January to 7 January, week two is from 8 January to 14 January and so on.
-For 2014, the contribution week starts on Wednesday and ends on Tuesday.
-For 2015, it starts on Thursday and ends on Tuesday.
+For 2015, it started on Thursday and ended on Tuesday.
+In 2016 it starts on Friday and ends on Wednesday.
 The contribution week can affect the social insurance cover of part-time workers and people job-sharing.

 Most people pay Class A PRSI.
 It applies to people in industrial, commercial and service type employment who are employed under a contract of service with a reckonable pay of €38 or more per week from employment.
 It also includes civil and public servants recruited from 6 April 1995.